nmunos40/mcnellies-permits/README.md

 ### Overview

-This is an applciation built to track manual business tasks for a company with multiple sites.
-More Specifically this applciaiton will track permits and insurance payments for multiple sites.
+This applciation was built to track resturaunt licenses.
+It will track expiring permits for both employees and multiple sites.

 Release Notes